 Strategy, creativity, and camaraderie at the office

-And then there was work, where the art of the shitter read — and all of the strategy, creativity, and camaraderie that go along with it — were most pronounced.
+And then there was work, where the art of the shitter read — and all of the strategy, creativity, and camaraderie that go along with it — was most pronounced.
 My first job's floor layout featured desks around the outside of the building, with elevators and bathrooms in the middle.
 That meant one entrance to the bathroom on each side of the floor — a great benefit to the harried worker in search of a several-minute shitting oasis, as you could enter from one side and exit from the other with no one any the wiser, even if you just took down 2,000 words.

 But what to read?
 You can escape from the door on the other side, but people are still going to see you walk in, which often precludes a magazine or newspaper.
 Indeed the best option, as many of that era would surely attest, was to print a long article on regular paper, fold or roll the pages in your hand, and casually stroll on in.
 No such strategy exists in the smartphone era.
 I pity the younger generations for it.